Mark Beard (footballer): Academy roles

 Beard was appointed youth team coach at League One club Crawley Town in February 2012, spending two years in the club's youth set-up.
 In 2014, he established the Love The Ball (LTB) Sussex Academy, which partnered with Southern Combination Premier Division club Loxwood ahead of the 2014–15 season to provide a pathway for academy players into senior football.
 After a year as head coach at the academy, he became manager of Loxwood's first team in 2015, with several academy players promoted to the senior squad during his tenure.

 He combined his role at Loxwood with coaching Brighton & Hove Albion's under-15 and under-16 teams.
 In March 2017, Beard left Loxwood due to changes in his coaching responsibilities at Brighton, and two months later was promoted to under-18 academy coach.
 Under his management, Brighton's under-17 team won the Premier League Cup on 5 May 2021, defeating Middlesbrough 2–0 in the final.

 Managerial and development roles

 After four years as under-18 academy coach at Brighton, Beard was appointed assistant manager to Simon Rusk at National League club Stockport County on 6 July 2021.
 He left in October 2021, citing difficulties relocating away from his family.
 The following month, on 12 November 2021, he became head of coaching at National League South club Dorking Wanderers, a position he combined with a return to youth coaching at Brighton.

 Beard was named manager of National League South club Eastbourne Borough on 8 June 2023.
-He oversaw the club's transition from part-time to full-time status, but was dismissed on 1 January 2024 after six wins in 24 league matches.
+He oversaw the club's transition from part-time to full-time status before being dismissed on 1 January 2024 after six wins in 24 league matches.
 He was appointed professional development phase coach for the Hull City's under-18 team on 22 November 2024, working alongside David Meyler.
+During the 2025–26 season, Hull City under-18s reached the Professional Development League play-offs for the first time and set a new club record for points won, before losing to Charlton Athletic in the semi-final.
+Beard joined Birmingham City Women as assistant head coach on 6 August 2026, with his experience cited as a factor in his appointment.